ustk/Align-IT_Documentation/b_license_unlocking/Readme.md

 ### Internet requirements

 > Internet is only required to activate the license through the S427 Control Center.
-> Except for running a DEMO license, Aling-IT does not require an internet connection.
+> Except for running a DEMO license, Align-IT does not require a permanent internet connection.
-> In order to use the embedded User Manual, Align-IT needs to download it at least once, then for future updates.
+> In order to use the embedded User Manual, Align-IT needs to download it at least once, then for future updates if relevant.